 Water stones are the most common.
 These are a very easy and highly convenient way to enhance the dull sharpness of the blade.
 It’s better to dip the water stone for half an hour in the water, as the name itself describes its function.

-As these stones remain dipped in water over a long time, these become hard and ready to sharpen the blades extensively.
+As these stones remain dipped in water over a long time, they become hard and ready to sharpen the blades extensively.
 Keep reading this article to get to know more about how to sharpen a machete with stone!

 Oil stones, on the other hand, are also very durable and efficient.
 These are made from silicon oxide mostly.
-You need to sprinkle the oil over these stones surfaces before they are ready to use.
+You need to sprinkle the oil over these stone surfaces before they are ready to use.
 With respect to cost, these are considered to be the cheapest of all!

 Ceramic stones are considered to be ideal and long-lasting sharpening stone, that can empower the blade with a flawless cutting performance quickly.
 Neither you need oil dipping or water to pour before activation.
 Only these stones require special attention and extra careful attention or care.